 In 2008 the regulations were updated to state that new hotels can only market themselves at the side of the road where they are positioned, implicitly encouraging services to build one hotel on either side of the road.
 The current regulations don't mention the subject.

 Travelodge worked hard on improving their furnishings to shake off the sleazy hotel image.
 But the evolution can be seen best at Welcome Break, where Welcome Lodge became Days Inn and then Ramada.
-Unsurprisingly the early candidates for conversion were the large hotel at London Gateway, and the two hotels built at Birchanger Green (next to Stansted Airport).
+Unsurprisingly the early candidates for conversion were the large hotel at London Gateway, and the two hotels built next to Stansted Airport at Birchanger Green.

 By now Travelodge were starting to close some of their quieter motels, focusing instead on branches competing in busy city centres.
 There are still many cheap roadside lodges, but most (especially the big brand names) ensure they are fully booked every night.

 As A-road services tend to consist of several different operators, they are easier for new chains to get a foot in.
-Branches near large towns have attracted more lavish names.
+Some A-road services positioned near large towns have attracted more lavish names.

 In the UK, the vast majority of service station operators are rooted in hospitality, so the branch into hotels was natural.
 In Ireland, the two main service station operators are forecourt operators, so less likely to branch out.

-In addition, the government is reluctant to permit anything that takes custom from bypassed villages.
-They were reluctant to permit any service stations at all, so an expansion seems unlikely.
+In addition, the Irish government is reluctant to permit anything that takes custom away from bypassed villages.
+They were reluctant to permit any service stations at all, so increasing what they offer seems unlikely.